samhh/bangin/README.md

 ## How do I get started?

-There doesn't yet exist any sort of ecosystem around _bangin_, however I hope this changes.
+There doesn't yet exist much of an ecosystem around _bangin_, however I hope this changes.
 In the meantime, you can pass input from something like `dmenu` or `rofi` into _bangin_ and pipe the output to `xdg-open` or a specific browser.
 And, because it's a dead simple shell script, any other niche use case you have can almost certainly be accomodated with just a little bit of scripting.

-You can find an example usage in my [dotfiles](https://github.com/samhh/dotfiles/blob/desktop-linux/home/scripts/web-search.sh).
+With the use of [bangin-server-node](https://github.com/samhh/bangin-server-node) it is possible to use _bangin_ as the search engine in your web browser.
+You can see an example integration in my [dotfiles](https://github.com/samhh/dotfiles/commit/2990b3bf00e988770e108d2466aeb04b4c78a73c).

-I maintain a few lists that you might be interested in:
+As for banglists, I maintain a few lists that you might be interested in:

 - [duckduckgo.bangs](https://github.com/samhh/duckduckgo.bangs)
 - [prelude.bangs](https://github.com/samhh/prelude.bangs)